roytang/blog/content/post/2020/03/covid19/index.md

 The number of new cases today is +45, with 2 additional deaths.
 Total number of cases: 187, deaths: 14.

+### Wednesday, March the 18th

+In the afternoon, Quezon City mayor Joy Belmonte announces "Extreme Enhanced Community Quarantine" (LOL) for selected barangays in Quezon City, specifically those barangays with 2 or more confirmed cases each.
+This enhanced lockdown (lets be real) means additional restrictions such as checkpoints and temperature scans in certain areas.
+Only those with essential travel needs will be allowed to pass.
+During the press conference, they identified several areas to be affected:

+- a rectangular area around St. Luke's Hospital near E.Rodriguez
+- a circular area around the cluster of hospitals along East Avenue
+- Quirino Memorial Medical Center (facility quarantine)

+Additionally, Barangay Tandang Sora (where we live) is one of the identified areas with multiple cases, but they have yet to finalize which streets/areas to restrict.
+Reportedly, the cases are somewhere in the Himlayan area.

+We were worried about how the lockdown would affect us so my parents decided to do a grocery run today (our last run was Friday).
+This gave me quite a bit of anxiety, since they're both vulnerable seniors, but I couldn't drive and I'm not the best shopper so I can't make decisions in case of stuff being out of stock.
+They came back without incident, and reportedly the grocery practiced safe social distancing measures, so I assume (and hope) they're fine.
+For future runs, we may try some online grocery sites such as [Metromart](https://www.metromart.com/welcome/cities), or I'll do the run myself (and we just live with whatever terrible choices I make LOL.)

+Today we are up to 202 confirmed cases (15 new cases) with 3 additional deaths (total 17).
+Over the past few days we have alternated big jumps and low jumps, so we might have more new cases tomorrow.

 To be continued...